mmaurier/JSONDemo/README.md

 # JSONDemo
-Coding project from Udemy.com: "The Complete Android Developer Course" Use json data
+Coding project from Udemy.com: "The Complete Android Developer Course".
+Use json data